jlbrem/starter-academic/content/publication/on-the-evaluation-of-machine-translation-n-best-lists/index.md

   - Huda Khayrallah
   - Douglas W Oard
   - Matt Post
+doi: 10.18653/v1/2020.eval4nlp-1.7
+publication: Proceedings of the First Workshop on Evaluation and Comparison of NLP Systems, Association for Computational Linguistics
+publication_short: Eval4NLP, EMNLP 2020
 abstract: The standard machine translation evaluation framework measures the single-best output of machine translation systems.
 There are, however, many situations where n-best lists are needed, yet there is no established way of